-Electric power returns to part, but not all, of Venezuela
+Venezuelan hospitals struggle to tend patients without power

-CARACAS, Venezuela (AP) — Power has returned to some parts of Venezuela after several days of the country’s worst blackouts, but many areas remain without electricity and communications.
+CARACAS, Venezuela (AP) — Many parts of Venezuela remained without power and communications on Sunday after several days of the country’s worst blackouts, which forced some hospitals to treat patients without electricity and compounded an economic and political crisis.

-The massive outages have compounded the economic and political crisis in Venezuela, where the government and opposition accuse each other of being responsible for the infrastructure breakdown.
+Power returned to some areas as engineers sought to restore service, but frustration mounted among people already struggling with hyperinflation as well as shortages of food and medicine.
+Witnesses reported overnight protests in a few Caracas neighborhoods and the remains of makeshift barricades and burned debris were seen at some intersections.

-President Nicolas Maduro on Sunday tweeted that “multiple cyberattacks” caused the blackouts and disrupted efforts to fix the national grid.
-He says he hopes power can be restored in coming hours.
+Some hospitals have cared for their most critically ill patients with the help of generators, but many have had to operate without power since the blackouts started Thursday afternoon, endangering vulnerable patients who rely on oxygen concentrators, dialysis machines and other equipment.

 Most Read Business Stories